 - Be alert to patient-led dentistry and the demands of strong-willed patients.
 Unrealistic expectations should be identified and managed from the outset.
-The reasons why the treatment is inappropriate should be communicated effectively. - Avoid being coaxed by persistent patients into carrying out treatments which have a slim to zero chance of success - Just because a patient consents to treatment, it doesn't necessarily mean that the treatment is appropriate. - In this particular case, the complaint was resolved by a detailed letter of explanation and a refund of fees. - In trying to appease the patient, the dentist had spent over three hours attempting treatment that was essentially doomed to fail, and then had to spend even more time managing the resulting complaint. - This case highlights the dangers of attempting heroic dentistry; dentists are unlikely to be thanked for lack of success. - Unrealistic expectations should be managed carefully from the outset.
+The reasons why the treatment is inappropriate should be communicated effectively. - Avoid being coaxed by persistent patients into carrying out treatments which are doomed to fail. - Just because a patient appears willing to or provides you with consent to treatment, it does not necessarily justify an intervention with no prospect of success. - In this particular case, the complaint was resolved by a detailed letter of explanation and a refund of fees. - In trying to mollify the patient, the dentist had spent over three hours attempting treatment that was essentially doomed to fail, and then had to spend even more time managing the resulting complaint. - This case highlights the dangers of attempting heroic dentistry; dentists are unlikely to be thanked for lack of success. - Unrealistic expectations should be managed carefully from the outset.